RIT-Software-Engineering/RIT-SE-Senior-Project/ui/src/css/STYLEGUIDE.md

 Maintaining consistent, clean, and well-organized CSS is critical for scalability, maintainability, and collaboration. **All CSS contributions _must_ adhere to the structure and practices outlined below.** Please read carefully before making any changes.

+Inline CSS is allowed, but reference variables.css whenever possible.

 ---

 ## 🔧 CSS Directory Structure & Responsibilities